-#10 cans keep oxygen and moisture out, cannot be punctured, and are rodent, earthquake (as much as possible), child, and pet proof.
-In addition, when I open them, I only have 11-12 cups of food to get through before it expires as opposed to 90+ cups in a 5 gallon bucket.
+A #10 can keep oxygen and moisture out, cannot be punctured, and is rodent, earthquake (as much as possible), child, and pet-proof.
+In addition, when I open them, I only have 11-12 cups of food to get through before it expires, as opposed to 90+ cups in a 5-gallon bucket.

-However, you have to have special equipment to seal them.
+But, you have to have special equipment to seal them.
 This equipment is extremely expensive.
-You used to be able to rent the equipment from LDS Home storage centers, but they are phasing that out.
-(You currently [November of 2016] still can in 12 of their centers, but you won’t be able to for much longer.)
-Find up-to-date information HERE.
+I used to be able to rent the equipment from LDS Home storage centers, but they are phasing that out.

-Food grade plastic buckets (typically 5-6 gallon) WITH mylar bags
+4. Food-grade plastic buckets (typically 5-6 gallons) with mylar bags

 Each time you open your bucket, simply check your oxygen absorber to see if it is hard.
 If it is, it will not absorb any more oxygen.
-When it is hard, take out the oxygen absorber and throw a new one in before screwing the lid back on.
+When it is hard, remove the oxygen absorber and throw a new one in before screwing the lid back on.

-Do not use zip seal plastic bags.
-Do not use non-PETE plastic containers without a mylar bag.
+Do not use zip-seal plastic bags or non-PETE plastic containers without a mylar bag.

-5 – What types of food can I store with oxygen absorbers?
+What types of food can I store with it?

 When learning how to use oxygen absorbers, I believe this is the most important thing to consider.

-Oxygen absorbers can only be used on DRY foods (10% moisture or less).
+First of all, you can only use oxygen absorbers on DRY foods (10% moisture or less).
 If you package moist foods using an oxygen absorber, you run the risk of botulism.
 You should also avoid oily foods.

-Some foods obviously contain a lot of moisture–fresh produce, yogurt, cheese, raw meat, etc. But others aren’t quite so obvious.
-Dry foods that the LDS church recommends NOT be stored with an oxygen absorber are
+Dry foods that the LDS church recommends NOT be stored with an oxygen absorber are: